FridayOrtiz/timebase/paper/paper.md

 manufacturers utilize in order to have network connected devices synchronize their system time.
-We reason that most security controls within these architectures focus on ensuring that access is only allowed to appropriate network time servers, over the protocol UDP and port 123, and that public network time servers are themselves clients of higher tiered stratum layer servers.
-Due to the default trust associated with NTP very few operators validate the public NTP pool servers they connect to or the time data that is retrieved and propagated throughout the network from servers to clients.
+We reason that most security controls within these architectures focus on ensuring that access is only allowed to appropriate network time servers, over UDP/123, and that public network time servers are themselves clients of higher tiered stratum layer servers.
+Due to the default trust associated with NTP very few operators validate the public NTP pool sources they connect to or the time data that is retrieved and propagated throughout the network from servers to clients.

 In order to address these security concerns as well as control NTP delivery, enterprises have deployed dedicated vendor appliances while device